There is an age-old debate about whether debit cards are better than credit cards. Some people love credit cards, and some hate them.

 There is no easy answer to this question because there are pros and cons to each method of money management.
 There are several factors to consider, and depending on your financial situation, you may find that one works better for you than the other, or you may use both equally as often.

 Here are some considerations:

-In order to get a credit card, you typically need a good credit score because must undergo an application process and a credit check.
+You typically need a good credit score because you must undergo an application process and a credit check.
 People with low credit scores may not qualify for a line of credit from a financial institution, though they may be able to apply for a secured credit card, which requires a deposit.